nicklasfrahm/mykilio/docs/mykilio-overview.md

 ### Eventual consistency

 As the aforementioned connected physical objects, further described as replicas, form a distributed system one also needs to analyze the consistency model of the system.
-Considering a set of **_0 &leq; n &leq; N_** replicas with a shared state **_S_** there are two possible choices for the architect of the system.
+Considering a set of **_0 &lt; n &leq; N_** replicas with a shared state **_S_** there are two possible choices for the architect of the system.
 They can either design the system for:

 - **strong consistency**, where _S(1) = S(n) = S(N)_.
 This system is only strongly consistent and fault tolerant and if and only if the state is replicated synchronously and the system enters a read-only mode upon the failure of a single replica.